 The full list of training opportunities, including those offered by the Graduate Development Scheme is presented in your Graduate Resource Book and on the EPS Graduate School’s website at http://www.researchsupport.eps.manchester.ac.uk/postgraduate_home/programme/workshop_calendar/.

 You are expected to attend the seminars in your research area.
 A list of seminars is published each week and is available on the School website at http://www.maths.manchester.ac.uk/our-research/events.
 Please be aware that you may not always fully understand all the concepts and theories that are presented, but this should not discourage you from attending as these seminars are an important component in your education.
 Most seminars have a mailing list and you should email the seminar organiser to have your name added.
 Your supervisor can advise you on which seminars to attend

 There are also a number of other seminar series running in the School.
-Each group runs an informal seminar series (The Pure Postgraduate Seminar, The Informal Applied Seminar, and a Postgraduate Probability Seminar).
+Each group runs an informal seminar series (The Pure Postgraduate Seminar and The Informal Applied Seminar).
 You should attend the series relevant to your research project.
 As well as allowing students to learn about mathematical topics related to their own area, the informal seminars give the opportunity for postgraduate students to practice giving talks about their research in a supportive environment.

 Each year a committee of postgraduate research students organise the MRSC – the Mathematics Research Student Conference – normally in late September/early October.
 This is a one-day conference where postgraduate research students can present their research to other students in the School.
 See http://www.maths.manchester.ac.uk/~pgconf/.